 Whether you're downsizing an empty nest or have outgrown a starter home, selling your house or condo is complicated and has legal ramifications.
-Although the steps involved in selling a home are similar regardless of where you live, Florida's real estate laws and practices are unique in some respects.
+Although the steps involved in selling a home are similar regardless of where in the U.S. you live, Florida's real estate laws and practices are unique in some respects.

 Working With a Florida Real Estate Agent